 Product complaint is defined as complaints arising from potential deviations in the manufacture, packaging, or distribution of the medicinal product.

-Occupational exposure with an AE is defined as exposure to a medicinal product as a result of one's professional or non-professional occupation.
+Occupational exposure is defined as exposure to a medicinal product as a result of one's professional or non-professional occupation.

 7.6.2.
 Instructions for Reporting Special Situations

 7.6.2.1.
 Instructions for Reporting Pregnancies